 So you’ve found the perfect venue with the most beautiful outdoor landscape to get married at.
 Natural light outdoors can be gorgeous, but we are often at the mercy of Mother Nature.
 If you have your ceremony too early you can expect harsh direct light.
 Harsh light creates harsh shadows under your eyes and squinting guests.
 Consider where your ceremony will be held as well.
 Will it be under a structure?
 Will there be ambient lighting from the venue?
 Will there be dilapidated lighting on the ceremony space (the splotchy shadows that come through trees or lattices)?
 The absolute best time for beautiful even lighting during the ceremony is within two hours from sunset.
-Keep in mind though – if you are not planning to do a first look and are wanting those dreamy sunset photos then you need to allow enough time in your timeline after the ceremony for your family, wedding party, and couple portraits.
+Keep in mind though – if you are not planning to do a first look and are wanting those dreamy sunset photos then you need to allow enough time in your timeline after the ceremony for your family/friend and couple portraits.

 Go to my other blog, “What should our wedding timeline look like?“, to read about how long specific sets of photos generally take on the wedding day.